dctii/cs50w-project4-network/README.md

 # cs50w-project4-network

-1.Connect your repository to your Django Template server on Linode
+1. Connect your repository to your Django Template server on Linode

 ```
 $ user@local: ssh root@0.0.0.0